Brandon Girtz: Bellator MMA

 Girtz made his promotional debut against Michel Quinones on November 9, 2012, at Bellator 80.
 He won via unanimous decision (29-28, 29–28, 29–28).

 Girtz was expected to face Treston Thomison on June 19, 2013, at Bellator 96.
 However, Thomison was replaced by Derek Campos due to undisclosed reasons.
 He lost via unanimous decision.

 Girtz faced Poppies Martinez on October 4, 2013, at Bellator 102.
 He won via submission due to an armbar early in the first round.

 Just two weeks after his last fight, Girtz replaced Cole Williams against Mike Estus on October 18, 2013, at Bellator 104.
 Once again he won via submission due to an armbar in the first round.

 Girtz was expected to rematch Derek Campos in the quarterfinal match of Bellator season ten lightweight tournament on March 21, 2014, at Bellator 113.
 However, his opponent was changed and he faced Derek Anderson.
 He lost the fight via knockout due to a knee in the second round.

 Girtz faced Benny Madrid at Bellator 126 on September 26, 2014.
 He won the fight via TKO in the first round.

 Girtz faced Melvin Guillard at Bellator 141 on August 28, 2015.
 Girtz won the fight via split decision.

 Girtz finally rematched Derek Campos at Bellator 146 on November 20, 2015.
 He won the fight via knockout in the first round.

 Girtz faced Adam Piccolotti at Bellator 165 on November 19, 2016.
 He lost the bout by unanimous decision.

 Girtz moved up in weight to face Fernando Gonzalez at Bellator 174 on March 3, 2017.
 He lost via unanimous decision.

 Girtz faced Derek Campos in a third fight at Bellator 181 on July 14, 2017.
 He lost the rubber match by TKO via doctor stoppage at the end of the second round due to cut on Girtz's forehead caused by a Campos knee.

 Girtz was supposed to face UFC veteran Jon Tuck at Bellator 227 but Girtz was forced to pull out due to injury.

 Girtz next faced Myles Jury at Bellator 239.
 He lost the fight by unanimous decision.

 Girtz faced Henry Corrales at Bellator 250.
 He lost the fight via split decision.

 On April 19, 2021, it was announced that Girtz was released by Bellator.

+Bare knuckle boxing

+Girtz made his BKFC debut at BKFC 31 on October 15, 2022 against UFC veteran Jake Lindsey.
+Girtz was defeated from a doctor stoppage due to a cut in the second round.

+Girtz returned at BKFC 41 on April 29, 2023 against Christian Torres.
+Girtz won via first-round TKO.

+Girtz fought again at BKFC 67 against UFC veteran Cameron Van Camp on October 25, 2024.
+Girtz lost a back-and-forth fight via split decision.